 Outpatient Occupational Therapy.
 Outpatient occupational therapy, except by a home health agency, hospice or home infusion therapy provider as specifically stated in the "Home Health Care", "Hospice Care", "Infusion Therapy", or "Physical Therapy, Physical Medicine And Occupational Therapy" provisions of MEDICAL CARE THAT IS COVERED.
-This exclusion also does not apply to the medically necessary treatment of mental health and substance use disorder, or to the medically necessary treatment of autism spectrum disorders, to the extent stated in the section BENEFITS FOR AUTISM SPECTRUM DISORDERS.
+This exclusion also does not apply to the medically necessary treatment of mental health and substance use disorder, or to the medically necessary treatment of BENEFITS FOR AUTISM SPECTRUM DISORDERS.